ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >     The DWARF expression is ill-formed if AS is not one of the values
 >     defined by the target architecture specific `DW_ASPACE_*` values.
 >
->     See Section 2.5.4.4.5 "Implicit Location Description Operations" for
+>     See Section 2.5.2.3 "Implicit Locations" for
 >     special rules concerning implicit pointer values produced by
 >     dereferencing implicit location descriptions created by the
 >     `DW_OP_implicit_pointer` and `DW_OP_aspace_implicit_pointer` operations.

-In Section 2.5.4.4.3 "Memory Location Description Operations" of [Allow location description on the DWARF evaluation stack] proposal, after the definition of `DW_OP_bregx` add:
+In Section 2.5.2.1 "Memory Locations" of [Allow location description on the DWARF evaluation stack] proposal, after the definition of `DW_OP_bregx` add: